Sport in Germany: Handball

-Ice hockey
+Hockey

-Ice hockey is one of Germany's most popular sports, although considering its importance and spectator popularity in the nation it is ranked far behind football.
+Hockey is one of Germany's most popular sports, although considering its importance and spectator popularity in the nation it is ranked far behind football.
 There are many leagues but the top one is the 14 team Deutsche Eishockey Liga.
-The Germany men's national ice hockey team has featured several prominent current and former NHL players, including Hart Trophy winner Leon Draisaitl, Philipp Grubauer, Tim Stützle, Dominik Kahun, Christian Ehrhoff, Jochen Hecht, Dennis Seidenberg, Thomas Greiss, Marcel Goc and Marco Sturm and NHL prospects like Alexander Sulzer, Philip Gogulla, Korbinian Holzer and Marcel Müller.
+The Germany men's national ice hockey team has featured several prominent current and former NHL players, including Hart Trophy winner Leon Draisaitl, who is considered one of the best players in the world, JJ Peterka, Tim Stützle, Moritz Seider, Dominik Kahun, Christian Ehrhoff, Jochen Hecht, Dennis Seidenberg, Thomas Greiss, Marcel Goc, Philipp Grubauer and Marco Sturm and NHL prospects like Alexander Sulzer, Philip Gogulla, Lukas Reichel and Marcel Müller.
 The men's national team is currently ranked 8th in the world.

 In 2010, Mannheim and Cologne co-hosted the Ice Hockey World Championships.
 Germany defeated the US in the opening game in front of a record breaking crowd of 77,803 in Gelsenkirchen's Veltins-Arena.
 Germany finished the tournament in fourth place, the nation's best finish since 1953.
 German goaltender Dennis Endras was named the tournament's top goaltender by the IIHF directors and the top goaltender and most valuable player by the media.

 Basketball

-Together with football, ice hockey and handball, basketball in Germany is among the most popular spectator sports..
+Together with football, hockey and handball, basketball in Germany is among the most popular spectator sports..
 The Basketball Bundesliga is the highest level league of professional club basketball in Germany.